NOTE: Site Safe Card Renewal

 Through the Vertical Horizonz and Site Safe partnership, trainees who complete this Confined Space course can also automatically renew their existing Site Safety Card (Passport).

 Additionally, completion of the Confined Space course can contribute towards the Site Safe Certificate in Construction Site Safety.
-Enrollment for this is seamless and can happen on the day of the course.
+Enrolment for this is seamless and can happen on the day of the course.

 The aim of this course is to enable a trainee to identify hazards and controls within confined spaces; develop an emergency procedure plan; and complete the necessary documentation required for a confined space entry.